A11016/Analyst_build41/A2/README.md

 ### •	Produce a BPMN drawing for your chosen use case. link to this so we can see it in your markdown file.
 To do this you will have to save it as an SVG, please also save the BPMN with it.
 You can use this online tool to create a BPMN file.

 Diagram
-•	Describe all stages and processes of the use case
-•	Shows the exchange of information between the stakeholders in the use case * Show the inputs and outputs between your tool and other data models, experts, stakeholders etc.
-•	Clearly show the exchange of information between your tool and the IFC model.
-Which specific IFC classes are being checked or manipulated?

 Scope:
 •	From the ‘whole use case’ identify where a new script / function / tool is needed.
 Highlight this in your BPMN diagram.
 Show this clearly in a new SVG diagram.
 You may wish to change the SVG diagram, you can use inkscape for this task.